-If you have additional questions about Wills, including where to find help from professionals, please call PLAN's toll-free helpline at 1-844-311-PLAN (7526).
-PLAN also offers a workshop on Wills, Trusts and Estate Planning, and how this all ties into RDSPs.
-Go to www.plan.ca and look under Learning.
+If you have additional questions about Wills, including where to find help from professionals, please call Plan Institute's toll-free helpline at 1-844-311-PLAN (7526).
+Plan Institute also offers a workshop on Wills, Trusts and Estate Planning, and how this all ties into RDSPs.
+Go to www.planinstitute.ca and look under "Courses and Products".